Tutorial of pydefect

 is_shallow: False

-We then create a defect_energy_summary.json file with the defect_energy_summary (= des) sub-command.
+Next, create the defect_energy_summary.json file using the defect_energy_summary (= des) sub-command:

 pydefect des -d *_*/ -u ../unitcell/unitcell.yaml -pbes perfect/perfect_band_edge_state.json -t ../cpd/target_vertices.yaml